 The latest iteration of the Business Email Compromise scam is targeting the real estate sector, including title companies, law firms, real estate agents, buyers, and sellers.
 Often, a “spoofed” email will be sent or received on behalf of one of the real estate transaction participants with instructions directing the email recipient to change the payment beneficiary information, usually via a wire transfer.
 Once the wire transfer is sent, the funds are quickly depleted through multiple means, making recovery very difficult.

 All businesses may become victims of a Business Email Compromise.
 There are steps you can take to protect yourself.

-- If you receive an email requesting account information or a wire transfer, even if it appears to be an internal or trusted email, speak to the email sender over the phone (using a known number, not the phone number in the email) or in person to verbally confirm the request, before replying or clicking on any attachments.
+- If you receive an email requesting account information or a wire transfer, even if it appears to be an internal or trusted email, speak to the email sender and/or the intended beneficiary over the phone (using a known number, not the phone number in the email) or in person/via video to verbally confirm the request, before replying or clicking on any attachments.

 - When confirming the request, confirm the payment instructions as well as the legitimacy of the request.
 Verify all information is correct before taking any action.

 - If the request is not legitimate, contact your IT department or an IT professional and be prepared to change passwords and login information.
 Request a full scan of your computer systems to search for any spyware or malware on your system.